jnk0le/RFM7x-lib/README.md

 This is library intended to use with bk2421/bk2423/bk2425 chips commonly known as RFM70/RFM73/RFM75 or even more other rebrands like LCX24A(G?), TRW-24G2, SQI73/SQI75 and of course "not working" nrf24l01+ (cob) fakes.

-In order to force those modules to work as intended, special initialization sequence have to be followed:
+In order to force those modules to work as intended, special (undocumented of course) initialization sequence have to be followed:

 1. All status registers in `BANK0` have to be initialized (0x07 for `STATUS`, 0x00 for the rest) - otherwise doesn't work (even if it works without, it might fail after some time)
 2. BANK1 registers have to be initialized with predefined undocumented values which are different among datasheets for the same chip.